electroglyph/atheriz_cs/README.md

-this is just an experiment with letting a clanker mess around

 # AtheriZ — C# Port

 C# port of `atheriz` (Python MUD server, v0.9.0) on **.NET 8**.
 Core engine is in `src/Atheriz.Core`, the server in `src/Atheriz.Server`, and game templates in `src/Atheriz.GameTemplate`.
 The webclient (terminal + drawing editor) is included.